 Egg Donor Requirements

-Complete screening testing for infectious diseases, including testing for HIV, hepatitis, syphilis, cultures for gonorrhea and chlamydia.
+- Complete screening testing for infectious diseases, including testing for HIV, hepatitis, syphilis, and cultures for gonorrhea and chlamydia.

-Give informed consent after meeting with physician and psychologist.
+- Give informed consent after meeting with a physician and psychologist.

-One other factor for potential egg donors to consider is the time commitment that must be made.
+Potential egg donors are also encouraged to consider the time commitment that must be made.